 .
 But the change is mainly cosmetic, the substance of the film remaining largely the same.

 The film does manage to produce a couple of intriguing images.
 The poster pretty much gives away the film’s big scare, but it still ends up looking pretty cool.
 Cool enough that it makes you wish the editing was a little more forgiving.
 Horror tends to work best when it lingers on its terrifying images, forcing audience to confront their fears.
 The film is prone to cutting away too quickly, only offering brief glimpses of the terror within.
 The movie also suffers from a glaring continuity error.
 Pay attention to Hannah’s teeth in the early going, and you’ll find a mistake that should be unacceptable in a modern production.

 Performances are fine for what they are.
 Jeffrey Dean Morgan hits all the right notes in playing a father who doesn’t quite pay enough attention to his family.
 His performance really serves the character well, giving it more dimension than the script provides.
 Kyra Sedgwick takes a thankless role as the mother, which in this movie basically translates into being the uptight one in the relationship.
 Madison Davenport and Natasha Calis are really promising young actresses as well.
 The film also features a nice little turn from reggae artist Matisyahu.

-The Possession could have gone further to differentiate itself from the seemingly endless stream of exorcism movies.
+could have gone further to differentiate itself from the seemingly endless stream of exorcism movies.
 It could have dug deeper into the relationship of the divorced parents.
 It could have examined the pressures that the daughters were facing in their own lives.
 It could have expanded on the Jewish mythology that forms the basis of the story.
 The elements are already in place, but the movie decides to simply follow the rhythm of dozens of movies before, playing out a series of scenes we’ve all seen before, lacking the conviction and the courage to strike out on its own and finds its voice.